abodthedude25/cpsc526/assignment2/README.md

 #### **download**

+The download command implements smart file transfer by comparing hashes before downloading.
+The client requests the file, and the server responds with its SHA256 hash.
+The client checks if a local file with the same name exists and matches the hash.
+If they match, the client skips the download; otherwise, it requests the file content.
+The server sends the file encoded in Base64, which the client decodes and saves.

 -   **Usage**: `download <filename>`
--   **Client-Side**:
-    -   Initiates download request.
-    -   Supports unusual file names
-    -   If local file exists and matches server hash, skips transfer.
--   **Server-Side**:
-    -   Sends SHA256 hash of the file.
-    -   If client accepts, sends Base64-encoded content, finalized with `#`.
 -   **Example**:
     ```bash
     > download penguin.jpg